Masaichi Kaneda: Career

-He pitched a no-hitter against the Osaka Tigers in September 1951, and a perfect game against the Chunichi Dragons on August 21, 1957.
+He pitched a no-hitter against the Osaka Tigers in September 1951, and a perfect game against the Chunichi Dragons on 21 August 1957.
 This was the fourth perfect game in Japanese professional baseball history.
 In this game, he suffered from a stomach ache, and the Dragons took a long timeout to protest a call in the ninth with one out.
 After the timeout, he said to his teammates, "Only 6 strikes, so you guys get ready to go home.", and he went on to pitch a perfect game.
 In the 1958 season opener, Kaneda struck out Yomiuri Giants rookie Shigeo Nagashima in all four of his at bats.
 He did the same in 1959 against the Giants' Sadaharu Oh in Oh's first professional game.

 Kaneda's massive workload and overuse of the curveball caused huge pain in his pitching arm during the last few years of his career; he eventually developed an underhanded changeup during his later years.

 In 1965, Kaneda became a free agent and joined the Yomiuri Giants.
+His departure from the Swallows wasn't on good terms, as he hated Meiji Jingu Stadium, because of it being more hitter friendly and it having lackluster facilities compared to Korakuen Stadium.
+He also didn't like Sankei Shimbun's influence on the team (Sankei bought a minority stake in the team in the early 1960's, alongside Fuji TV, before buying them out completely in 1966), as being a Zainichi Korean, Sankei was infamously a far-right newspaper company, added to the fact they infamously published media openly denying the Imperial Japanese Army's war crimes in World War II.
 Kaneda contributed to the teams' nine-year league championship streak, and retired in 1969, after marking his 400th win.
 His jersey number, 34, was retired by the Giants in 1970.

 Notable NPB records Kaneda holds include: complete games (365), wins (400), losses (298), strikeouts (4490), innings pitched (5,5262/3), and walks (1,808).
 With 82 career shutouts, he is only one behind Victor Starffin for most all-time in NPB.
 He also hit the most home runs of any Japanese pitcher (36), and is one of the few pitchers that played in over 1,000 games.
 He led the league in strikeouts 10 times, victories three times, and ERA three times, and won the Eiji Sawamura Award three times.
 He also held the NPB record for career ejections (eight times), before being passed by Tuffy Rhodes in 2005.